jamesgeraghty/AndroidRecipeAppV2/README.md

 Mobile Application Development (Higher Diploma in Computer Science)

-An Android Mobile Phone application created in Android Studio.
+A recipe Mobile Phone application created in Android Studio.
+The user can create an account and add and delete recipes.
+The Google Map API allows the user to add locations.
+The recipe and user data is stored locally on the android device in JSON.

 ## Features